 so Kp and Qp for this process would appear to have units of atm1, and Kc and Qc would be expressed in mol2 L2.
 And yet these quantities are often represented as being dimensionless.
 Which is correct?
 The answer is that both forms are acceptable.
 There are some situations (which you will encounter later) in which Ks must be considered dimensionless, but in simply quoting the value of an equilibrium constant it is permissible to include the units, and this may even be useful in order to remove any doubt about the units of the individual terms in equilibrium expressions containing both pressure and concentration terms.
 In carrying out your own calculations, however, there is rarely any real need to show the units.

-Strictly speaking, equilibrium expressions do not have units because the concentration or pressure terms that go into them are really ratios having the forms (n mol L1)/(1 mol L1) or (n atm)/(1 atm) in which the unit quantity in the denominator refers to the standard state of the substance; thus the units always cancel out.
+The reason that common practice hides the units in equilibriuim expressions is because the concentration or pressure terms that go into them are really ratios having the forms (n mol L1)/(1 mol L1) or (n atm)/(1 atm) in which the unit quantity in the denominator refers to the standard state of the substance; thus the units always cancel out.
 (But first-year students are not expected to know this!)

 For substances that are liquids or solids, the standard state is just the concentration of the substance within the liquid or solid, so for something like CaF(s), the term going into the equilibrium expression is [CaF2]/[CaF2] which cancels to unity; this is the reason we dont need to include terms for solid or liquid phases in equilibrium expressions.
 The subject of standard states would take us beyond where we need to be at this point in the course, so we will simply say that the concept is made necessary by the fact that energy, which ultimately governs chemical change, is always relative to some arbitrarily defined zero value which, for chemical substances, is the standard state.